dmlc/xgboost/doc/model.md

 We can find an important fact here: if the gain is smaller than ``$\gamma$``, we would better not to add that branch.
 This is exactly the ***prunning*** techniques in tree based models!
 By using the principles of supervised learning, we can naturally comes up with the reason these techniques :)

 For real valued data, we usually want to search for an optimal split.
-To efficiently doing so, we place all the instances in a sorted way, like the following picture.
+To efficiently do so, we place all the instances in a sorted way, like the following picture.
 ![Best split](img/split_find.png)
 Then a left to right scan is sufficient to calculate the structure score of all possible split solutions, and we can find the best split efficiently.